-Flowering Season: April to October following monsoon rainfall.
+Flowering Season: April or May to October following monsoon rainfall

-Recorded Range: In the United States, Desert Zinnia is limited in distribution to central and southern Arizona with much smaller isolated populations in NM, TX and UT.
-It is also found in northern Mexico.
+Recorded Range: In the United States, Desert Zinnia is limited in distribution; primarily to central and southern Arizona with much smaller isolated populations in NM, TX and UT.
+It is also native to northern, eastern and central Mexico.

 Comments: Desert Zinnia has the heart of its United States population in Arizona.
-Its flowers readily attract insects especially butterflies.
+Its flowers readily attract insects especially butterflies as noted below.
 Desert Zinnia differs from the similar Rocky Mountain Zinnia, Zinna multiflora, which has bright yellow flowers.
 As with other Zinnia’s, Desert Zinnia is a popular arid landscape plant in Arizona and the southwest.

 Desert Zinnia, Zinnia acerosa has attractive flowers, the flowers, their seeds and plants may be visited by hummingbirds and/or small mammals including rodents and granivorous birds in search of food, nectar and protection through cover.